mnelson4/printmyblog/readme.txt

 In order to fix this, you need to tell Print My Blog to slow down.
 On the configuration page, show options, then scroll down to show Troubleshooting options, and increase "Post Rendering Wait-Time" (eg to 2000 milliseconds, or whatever value you need to in order to get all the images to load).

+= My PDFs are missing images =
+If your print-page has hundreds of images, browsers may generate PDFs that are missing images at the end.
+To fix this, just retry generate the PDF.
+Each time the browser will fetch more images.
+Continue re-generating the PDF until the images at the end are included.

 = The Print Page says "There seems to be an error initializing...", or is stuck on "Loading Content", or I can't filter by categories or terms from the print setup page=